Backlog sizing essentials

-ScopeMaster automatically provides a size estimate based on the text of the user story.
+ScopeMaster automatically provides a standardised functional interpretation and functional size estimate based on the text of each user story.

 backlog sizing starts with the functional interpretation of each user story

-Not only does ScopeMaster provide a reasonable size estimate for the backlog but it can do so effortlessly, instantly and can size backlog items that are missing!
+Not only does ScopeMaster provide a reasonable size estimate for the backlog, but it can do so instantly and effortlessly, and even size backlog items that might be missing!

 Knowing the size leads to more sophisticated management decision making and planning about projects